abishek/bookmarks-manager/README.md

 # bookmarks-manager
 A simple web based bookmarks capture tool.

 I am writing this as part of learning to use common-lisp more frequently.
-I am using the [Radiance framework](https://shirakumo.github.io/radiance/).
-At the moment, this captures a link and lets you delete the link.
-It doesn't handle any authentication or cannot be deployed for a multi-user scenario.
-I hope it gives an alternate example on how to use the framework to build apps.
-I have followed the example from the tutorial available [here](https://github.com/Shirakumo/radiance-tutorial/blob/master/Part%200.md).

 I hope the add the following features as I go:

 1. Basic user authentication.
 Only authenticated users can add a bookmark.
 2. Tags to qualify and filter the bookmarks.